 Tenancy by the Entirety for Brokerage Accounts

 Most major brokerage firms offer tenancy by the entirety as an account ownership option for married couples in eligible states.
-This is a significant advantage over the banking industry, where TBE disclaimers are common and many institutions refuse to recognize entireties ownership at all.
+The brokerage industry is more accommodating than banks, where TBE disclaimers are common and many institutions refuse to recognize entireties ownership at all.

-The distinction matters for asset protection.
 A brokerage account titled as TBE is protected from the creditors of either individual spouse under Florida common law.
-An account titled as joint tenants with right of survivorship carries no such protection.
-Both ownership forms include survivorship rights, and both allow either spouse to manage the account day-to-day.
-The creditor protection difference is the only meaningful distinction for most couples, but it is an enormous one.
+An account titled as joint tenants with right of survivorship carries no protection.
+Both include survivorship rights, and both allow either spouse to manage the account day-to-day.
+The only difference is creditor protection—and for a family with a $1.2 million portfolio, that means full protection or none.

 Speak With a Florida Asset Protection Attorney